ShaneCurcuru/slides/apachecon/TheApacheWay-Track-ApacheConNA2017.md

 Possible catch phrases:

-1.Don't let words or titles fool you - you don't have to be a committer to be committed to a Apache
+1.Don't let words or titles fool you- you don't have to be a committer to be committed to a Apache
 2.It's not a hierachy, it's a community
 3.Think we, not me